Voltage For Cordless Drills – Do I Need Higher One?

 If nickel-cadmium batteries are discharged and recharged to the exact state of charge multiple times that will lead to a “memory effect”.
 In its charge progression, the battery memorizes the point where recharging started and during the next use, the voltage unexpectedly drops at that point, as if the battery had been discharged.

 However, the capacity of the battery will not decrease to a great extent.
-Some batteries resist this reduced voltage long enough for the voltage to return to normal while some devices fail to function during the dropped voltage period.
+Some batteries resist this reduced voltage long enough for the voltage to return to normal, while some devices fail to function during the dropped voltage period.

 Due to this reason, the battery can die before reaching its expiration.
 Further, when a battery of various cells is completely discharged, various charges may occur, diminishing the lifespan of the battery.

-Lithium-ion batteries deliver more voltage considerably than Ni-Cd Batteries.
+Lithium-ion batteries deliver considerably more voltage than Ni-Cd batteries.
 The bent of Li-Ion batteries is that they can be recharged before they are fully discharged without creating a “memory effect”.

 Li-Ion batteries are well fitted for recent fuel gauge applications as their self-discharge is less than half in contrast to Ni-Cd.
-However, the safety circuit is created in each pack restricting the maximum voltage of each cell during charge and impeding the cell voltage from plunging too low on discharge.
+However, the safety circuit is created in each pack, restricting the maximum voltage of each cell during charge and impeding the cell voltage from plunging too low on discharge.

-Can a Drill Battery Revive?
+Can I Use a 20V Drill Battery on an 18V Drill?

 Tom Mackency